 "Just finished my FTP test.
 I gained 20 watts!!!
-I can't believe how beneficial your sessions have been."- Saif Al Assam, Abu Dhabi, August 2015 - -
+I can't believe how beneficial your sessions have been."
+Saif Al Assam, Aug 2015

 More Testimonials >

 This plan is designed to build your Functional Threshold Power (FTP), without you spending endless hours in the saddle.
-Workouts can be exported to your devices, enabling you to follow them in real-time.
+Workouts can be exported to your devices.
 Compatible with Zwift, Garmin, Wahoo, Trainer Road, Cyclops and more.
-There are 5 or 6 rides per week plus a strength session.
+There are 5 or 6 rides, a strength session and a day off each week.
 Shorter workouts are mid-week and longer rides at weekends.
-There's a day off each week and the final week is easier to aid recovery and adaptation so you are ready to race or repeat the plan.
-You will test your FTP at the start and end of the plan.
-To be successful you should already be riding 4 times per week and able to ride 2 hrs 30 mins non-stop.
+The 3rd week is easier to aid recovery and adaptation.
+FTP tests are included.
+To be successful you should already be riding 4 times p/wk and able to ride 2:30 mins non-stop.
 Guidance is provided for Heart Rate, Feel or Power output.
 Boost your FTP and reuse this plan to take you to the next level.